 I stepped back and looked at the concept.
 I spent a lot of time trying to figure out where the kids were getting baffled.
 For so many kids there were just to many things to remember.
 So I came up with a way to solve these equations called the boxes method.
 A few weeks later, we taught the students how to solve multi-step equations again, this time using the boxes, but we only had two days to do it.
 Even with just two days, it was clearly the most successful thing we had done.

 I knew that the next year when it came time to teach multi-step equations, we’d teach it with the boxes method from the very beginning.
 And I felt confident that we’d have success.
 Amazingly, this turned out to be even more right than I’d hoped.
 The second year we started the teaching with this method and the vast majority of kids got it the first time around.
 We used this method throughout the year and our students were so much better than ever before.
-In an upcoming post I’m going to break down exactly how I used this boxes method, check out the post “How to Teach Multi-Step Equations Like a Boss”.
+To see a step by step guide to teaching with this boxes method, check out the post “How to Teach Multi-Step Equations Like a Boss”.

 Regardless of how you teach students about multi-step equations, once they’ve learned how to solve multi-step equations, there are so many different ways to practice.
 And however you choose to practice, students need lots of opportunities to practice this skill.
 Here’s a collection of some of the activities that I like to use in my classroom.